 - lithium, a medicine used to treat mood swings and some types of depression

 - phenytoin, a medicine used to treat convulsions

-- phenobarbitone, medicines used to treat convulsions or sedation
+- phenobarbital (phenobarbitone), medicines used to treat convulsions or sedation

 - cimetidine, a medicine used to treat reflux and ulcers

-- cyclosporin, a medicine used to prevent organ transplant rejection or to treat immune responses.
+- ciclosporin, a medicine used to prevent organ transplant rejection or to treat immune responses.

 You may need different amounts of your medicine or you may need to take different medicines.
 Your doctor will advise you.

 If you are not sure whether you are taking any of these medicines, check with your doctor or pharmacist.
 Your doctor and pharmacist may have more information on medicines to be careful with or avoid while taking Metrogyl.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ from the information contained in this leaflet.

 If you do not understand the instructions on the box ask your doctor or pharmacist for help.